 |Super Telephoto Prime (300mm+)||2||N/A||N/A||2|

-Next, we have the L Mount Alliance with a total of 31 lenses.
+Next, we have the L Mount Alliance with a total of 33 lenses.
 With Panasonic, Leica and Sigma all developing lenses for their systems, the mount has gotten quite a few lenses since it got started.
-However, there is one problem here – quite a bit of overlap, with not all that much choice.
+However, there is one problem here – quite a bit of overlap, with not much choice of different focal lengths.
 This system might look good in numbers, but needs a lot more selection of other lenses.

 Overall, this one is a huge win for Sony.
 It will take a few years for all other manufacturers to catch up, and by then, Sony will have even more lens options available.

-Canon EOS R5 vs Nikon Z7 vs Panasonic S1R vs Sony A7R IV: Summary
+Canon EOS R5 vs Nikon Z7 II vs Panasonic S1R vs Sony A7R IV: Summary

 As you can see, each camera and camera system has its pros and cons.
 The cameras are quite similar in terms of their overall ergonomics, with the Sony A7R IV being my least favorite of the group due to its cluttered menu system and buttons.
-When it comes to features, the cameras are once again quite comparable (with the Nikon Z7 being the weakest in the group), although it all depends on your priorities and your system of choice.
+When it comes to features, the cameras are once again quite comparable, although it all depends on your priorities and your system of choice.
 The Canon EOS R5 and the Sony A7R IV stand out with their unique features (8K on EOS R5 and 61 MP sensor + pixel-shift on A7R IV) and excellent and mature autofocus capabilities (A7R IV).
 When it comes to lens selection, the Sony E mount is the clear winner here.
 It is the most mature system and has a wide array of lenses for basically every need.

 Let me know what you think in the comments section below!